sugarlabs/cuidarme-activity/README.md

 In this game you must get as many stars as possible, face and destroy the ghosts that chase you.
 To do this, you have to adequately solve the situations that the game poses.

+With this activity, children are sought to learn self-protection strategies as a way to prevent child sexual abuse.

 How to use?
 -----------